Magnetic Drag and 3-D Effects in Theoretical High-Resolution Emission Spectra of Ultrahot Jupiters: the Case of WASP-76b: Discussion

 \section{Discussion}

 Important caveats to our GCM are already discussed in great detail in \citet{Beltz2022}.
-We will briefly mention these points here, and invite the reader to read that work for a more detailed explanation.
+We will briefly mention these points here, and invite the reader to examine that work for a more detailed explanation.

 Because we have chosen to focus on the effects of magnetic drag in our modeling and post-processing, we are unable to include all the physical processes expected to be present on UHJs.
 Potentially the most consequential of these is molecular hydrogen dissociation and recombination.
 This would reduce one of the main effects we see from our active magnetic drag, in that it would result in a reduction in the day--night temperature contrast \citep{Bell_2018,Tan_2019}.
 We also chose not to include clouds in these models, but work from \citet{Roman_2021} suggests that if present, cloud coverage would be very minimal and confined to the nightside upper latitudes, due to the high temperatures on the planet.
+Inclusion of these clouds could alter the nightside temperature structure, potentially warming and cooling at different atmospheric heights.
+Additionally, depending on the height and opacity of the cloud deck, the strength of absorption features coming from this region of the planet could be muted.
+The strength of these effects would vary as a function of phase but would likely be most influential near quadrature phases (0.25 and 0.75) where emission features and absorption features are comparable in magnitude and potentially lead to these spectra to become more emission-dominated.